ora-io/opml/README.md

 sh ./demo/challenge_simple.sh
 ```

-A large language model, the 7B-llama example is provided in the branch ["llama"](https://github.com/hyperoracle/opml/tree/llama).
+A large language model, the llama example is provided in the branch ["llama"](https://github.com/hyperoracle/opml/tree/llama) (It also works for llama 2).

 ## Roadmap